 - B.A., International Affairs, University of Colorado, Boulder

-Heath Prince is the Ray Marshall Center’s director and a research scientist.
-He has more than 20 years’ experience in the education, workforce and international development fields as a researcher, project manager, policy analyst and evaluator.
+Heath Prince is a research scientist and director of the Ray Marshall Center.
+He has more than 20 years of experience in the education, workforce and international development fields as a researcher, project manager, policy analyst and evaluator.
 He serves as principal investigator for research and evaluation projects related to poverty and the labor market, including a behavioral economics experiment in Northern Jordan related to post-natal care, a United Nations Research Institute for Social Development study examining post-Arab Spring policies and programs addressing youth unemployment in Egypt, Jordan, Morocco and Tunisia, as well as for program evaluations in Kenya, Ethiopia and Nigeria.
-He has written, published and presented extensively on domestic and international employment and training programs and policies, postsecondary education and poverty reduction.
+Prince has written, published and presented extensively on domestic and international employment and training programs and policies, postsecondary education and poverty reduction.

 Prior to joining the RMC, Prince was a senior policy analyst at the Center for Law and Social Policy in Washington, DC.